 As of December 2020, only one microbial testing technology has completed the AOAC’s Performance Tested Methods (PTM) Program for detecting salmonella on cannabis and hemp flower.
 A few method developers have followed suit in 2021.
 You can search all the PTMs on the AOAC website.

 For SMPRs relevant to PathoSEEK®, the AOAC has only released a Sample Method Performance Requirement (SMPR) for Aspergillus flavus, fumigatus, niger and terreus (SMPR 2019.001) as well as for for Salmonella (SMPR 2020.002) and pathogenic (STEC) e.coli (SMPR 2020.012).

 As of April 2021, Medicinal Genomics is in the process of validating against all available SMPRs and will continue to do so as new SMPRs are introduced.
 We already have extensive internal manufacturer validations performed on all of our assays and published on our website, but the PTM process demands that data is submitted a certain way and validated by a third party and these projects are underway.

 Total Yeast and Mold

 There is a draft SMPR for viable Total Yeast and Mold Count (TYM) enumeration currently in a review period.
-We expect this will become an official SMPR September of 2021.
+We expect this will become an official SMPR before the end of 2021.
 Click here to view the draft SMPR.
 Please review our help center articles on the origin of the Emergency Response Validation for TYM as well as the pitfalls of using plating techniques as a baseline for comparing molecular methods to culture based methods.